"Can you see me ?"

 The interior and 24 page booklet of this and the CD are very nicely done.The soundcheck?

 Olympia Theatre, London

 1967, "Christmans On Earth" Continued concert :Sqt.
 Pepper's

 Lonely Hearts Club Band, Wild Thing (Incomplete)

 Monterey 1967 : Killing Floor (Burnett), Foxy Lady, Like A Rolling Stone, Rock Me Baby, The Wind Cries Mary, Wild Thing, , Purple Haze (Incomplete) -

-The previous version is currently available on DVD coupled with Otis Redding's performance at the festival (just like on the old 1970 vinyl album).
+The previous version on DVD was coupled with Otis Redding's performance at the festival (just like on the old 1970 vinyl album).

 This version also features bonus footage of The Experience performing "Sgt.
 Peppers Lonely Hearts Club Band" and "Wild Thing" at the "Christmas On Earth Continued" all night event, at the London Olympia 22 Dec 1967.
 This is from a long lost film titled "Watch Out For Your Ears" made by Tommy Weber.
 He had reportedly shot 12 hours of Hendrix footage* (probably including the other artists at the event) but has nearly all been lost forever it seems.
 Another song, "Foxy Lady", has survived and can be seen on YouTube.
 Why it wasn't used here is a mystery.
 Another chunk of footage from London Olympia can be scene in the official "Behind The Scenes - Bold As Love" video, where you can see Jimi playing his Flying V and Noel with a Stratocaster, so they must have been playing "Red House"!